Tower Gaps in Multicolour Ramsey Numbers: Ramsey Theory of Sequences

-\begin{proof}[Proof of Theorem~\ref{thm:indEHfam}] For the forward direction, suppose (without loss of generality) that $\cF$ contains no permutation with the right property.
-Observe that every permutation without the right property must contain the pattern $231$.
-Therefore, each sequence in $\cF$ contains either two elements which are equal or a copy of $231$, so the sequence $S_k$ defined in Lemma~\ref{231_avoiding} is an $\mathcal F$-avoiding sequence of length at least $2^k$ containing no max-induced homogeneous subsequence of length greater than $k+1$.
+\begin{proof}[Proof of Theorem~\ref{thm:indEHfam}] For the forward direction, suppose (without loss of generality) that $\cF$ contains no $231$-avoiding permutation pattern.
+Then each sequence in $\cF$ contains either the pattern $231$ or two elements which are equal.
+The sequence $S_k$ defined in Lemma~\ref{231_avoiding} is an $\mathcal F$-avoiding sequence of length at least $2^k$ containing no max-induced monotonic subsequence of length greater than $k+1$.

-For the backwards direction, let $L$ and $R$ be two permutations such that $L$ has the left property and $R$ has the right property, and suppose $S$ is a sequence of length $n$.
-We prove by induction on $t:=|L|+|R|$ that $S$ contains at least one of $L$, $R$, or a max-induced homogeneous sequence of length at least $n^\eps/2$, where $\eps = 4^{-t}$.
-If $t\leq 4$, then one of $L$ or $R$ has at most two elements, so the statement is clear.
-We therefore assume $t> 4$, in which case we may assume also that $n$ is large enough for the inequalities below.
+For the backwards direction, let $L$ and $R$ be two permutations such that $L$ is $132$-avoiding and $R$ is $231$-avoiding, and suppose $S$ is a sequence of length $n$.
+We prove by induction on $t:=|L|+|R|$ that $S$ contains at least one of $L$, $R$, or a max-induced monotonic sequence of length at least $n^\eps/2$, where $\eps = 4^{-t}$.
+If $t\leq 5$, then one of $L$ or $R$ has at most two elements, so the statement is clear.
+We therefore assume $t> 5$, in which case we may assume also that $n$ is large enough for the inequalities below.